deIndustries/GenerativeArtSeries/README.md

 # Generative Art Series
-## A Study in Modelling Abstract Art by Blinky Palermo and Ellsworth Kelly with Python by deIndustries , 2017.
+## A Study in Modelling Abstract Art by Blinky Palermo and Ellsworth Kelly with Python by deIndustries / bmd  (2017/2018).

 ## Blinky Palermo - Straight (1965), implemented in python (2017)